auth0-samples/auth0-electron-samples/01-Login/README.md

 # Auth0 - Electron

-This sample shows you how to add authentication to your Electron app using Auth0.
+This sample project demonstrates how to add authentication to an Electron app using Auth0.

 ## Installation